Natedeploys/docker-python-sandbox/README.md

 http://localhost:8080

+4. Your models should go inside the model folder

 ## Troubleshooting

 - If you are using linux, you might be required to use sudo before the step 2 command